atpoirie/terraform-aws-wordpress-ecs/README.md

 # terraform-aws-wordpress-ecs

-Wordpress on AWS using ECS Fargate
+Terraform module which deploys Wordpress on AWS using ECS Fargate for compute, RDS for database and an application load balancer.

 ## Example Usage